dotnet/docs-maui/docs/user-interface/controls/timepicker.md

 All of these properties are backed by `BindableProperty` objects, which means that they can be styled, and the properties can be targets of data bindings.
 The `Time` property has a default binding mode of `BindingMode.TwoWay`, which means that it can be a target of a data binding in an application that uses the Model-View-ViewModel (MVVM) pattern.

 > [!NOTE]
 > The `TimePicker` doesn't include an event to indicate a new selected `Time` value.
 If you need to be notified of this, you can add a handler for the `PropertyChanged` event.
+For more information about handlers, see [.NET MAUI Handlers](../handlers/index.md)

 ## Create a TimePicker